A brief chat with Alan.

 A number of the Stewart kings and queens had their coronation in Stirling including Mary, Queen of Scots who received her crown in 1542.
 Here’s where you can see more photos of the loch and the castle.

 The castle came under siege on at least eight different occasions – most of which occurred during the Wars of Scottish Independence that stretched for some three score years beginning in 1296.
-That period prominently includes the names of some Scottish heroes very familiar to many Americans – Robert the Bruce and William Wallace (aka Mel Gibson) although our driver Alan assured us in great detail that Gibson’s Oscar winning epic Braveheart bears the merest kernels of truth particularly with regard to his death.
+That period prominently includes the names of some Scottish heroes likely familiar to many Americans – Robert the Bruce and William Wallace (aka Mel Gibson) although our driver Alan assured us in great detail that Gibson’s Oscar winning epic Braveheart bears the merest kernels of truth particularly with regard to his death.

 Nonetheless, Wallace did win a crucial battle at Stirling Bridge in September 1297.
 Together with Andrew Moray they assumed the title of Guardians of the Kingdom of Scotland on behalf of King John Balliol.
 Eventually, John de Menteith turned Wallace over to King Edward I of England.
 Wallace was convicted of treason and executed in a most gruesome way.
 There is, however, a large monument to Wallace in Stirling.

-As for Robert Bruce, he retook Stirling Castle in 1299 and became the King of Scotland but Edward put the castle under siege and captured it in 1304.
-A decade later, Robert Bruce’s and Edward’s forces met at the battle of Bannockburn in sight of the castle.
+As for Robert the Bruce, he retook Stirling Castle in 1299 and became the King of Scotland but Edward put the castle under siege and captured it in 1304.
+A decade later, Robert the Bruce’s and Edward’s forces met at the battle of Bannockburn in sight of the castle.
 The Scots routed the English and Sir Phillip Mowbray, who had earlier given his word to the Bruce that he would turn over the castle if it was not relieved by 24 June 1314, kept his word.
 King Robert then ordered some of the castle’s defenses destroyed so it couldn’t be reoccupied by the English.

 And thus began the line of Stewart Kings.

 Normally, I’d end my entry here but I have omitted one final event or series of events that transpired on the bus.
 It began in the morning as we left Edinburgh.
-I began chatting with the fellow seated next to me – a young Indian chap named Miraz who was visiting England with his wife and his parents to celebrate the graduation of his younger brother Shiraz from University.
+I started chatting with the fellow seated next to me – a young Indian chap named Miraz who was visiting England with his wife and his parents to celebrate the graduation of his younger brother Shiraz from University.

 Before the day had ended, I spoke with the father on the drive from Russ to Aberfoyle and with Shiraz on the two remaining segments.
 Shiraz is mad about golf and, since I had an extra ticket to the Open Championship, met him later that night and gave it to him.

-He emailed me a thank you and this photo:
+He emailed me a thank you and this photo:.

 Tomorrow, my report from the Open.